dmidlo/histdata.com-tools/README.md

 `--quality-preflight-validation-report PATH` to merge command status from a closure/readiness JSON report.
 Use `--quality-preflight-validation-report latest` to resolve the newest compatible JSON report under `.histdatacom/closure-readiness` without running gates.
+The single authoritative `final-coverage` receipt is recognized as full-pytest evidence; importing it never starts coverage again.
 Pass `--quality-preflight-run-validation` to run only the bounded local validation
+bundle: focused quality-preflight tests, the README help-sync check, and `git diff --check`.
+It does not run full pytest/coverage or pre-commit.

+Pass `--quality-preflight-validation-evidence PATH` to write the validation rows as a dedicated bounded JSON artifact and register it under `evidence.artifacts.validation_evidence`.
+The artifact includes its schema and generated timestamp plus each configured command's status, exit code, duration, summary, and publish-safe output-artifact path when available.
+Its registry entry records the publish-safe path, SHA-256, and byte size.
+Using the artifact option alone is the dry inspection path: commands remain planned/`not-run` and no repository gates execute.
+Combine it with an imported report to serialize existing closure receipts, or with `--quality-preflight-run-validation` for the bounded checks.
+Output summaries are truncated and publish-safe; full logs stay in separately referenced artifacts.

-bundle: focused quality-preflight tests and `git diff --check`.
-Full pytest, pre-commit, publishing, and GitHub issue closure remain explicit closure/release workflow responsibilities.
+This application evidence supplements normal issue/PR validation notes and can be consumed by CI, but it does not replace CI or automate GitHub issues, pull requests, comments, or labels.
+Full repository gates, publishing, TestPyPI, PyPI, and GitHub issue closure remain explicit closure/release workflow responsibilities.

 When launching a large cache-backed `--quality` run, pass the saved report with `--quality-preflight-evidence PATH`.
 If no matching evidence is available, the